nfdi-de/section-metadata-wg-onto/recommendations/E_Used_Terminologies/README.md

 along with an accompanying collection [0000014](https://semantic.farm/collection/0000014) on the Semantic Farm.
-While the article is a static artifact from 2022, the collection has been updated several times in the interim to reflect the evolving landscape in the chemistry.
+While the article is a static artifact from 2022, the collection has been updated several times in the interim to reflect the evolving landscape in chemistry.

 ## Initialization